iref-use/ps4-remote-pkg-sender/README.md

 ## New features in v2.*
 The refactored Version provides a better GUI and technicall more ordered features.
-[x] Configure your server with your base path
-[x] Prepare Custom Server Configuration (build-in express, apache, nginx, custom, ...)
-[x] Controll the Server application by click and have it running in the background
-[x] Closing windows doesn't stop the Server but stops if you quit the application.
-[x] Show a list of all Server side listed PKG's
-[x] Miscs download link to flatZ PS4 Remote Package Installer homebrew
-[x] Extended Menu and Tray Icon
-[x] Separate Server Window (Logs, Server Routes, Controls)
-[x] Separate PS4 API Logs Window
-[x] Catch any possible Error on Request or Response with the RPI on your PS4
-[x] Scan base path (deep scan support) directory for fPKG's and serve them with the server
-[x] Search for titles through your found files
-[x] Add Served files to your Queue and install them on your PS4
-[x] Processing Center reflects any status changes in your server list, too
-[x] Set custom timeout and update interval with a slider
-[x] Added Seperate Changelog file and Troubleshooting Guide [x] Add a FAQ and Troubleshooting Area
-[x] Configuration values for timeout and heartbeat
-[x] Implement HB Store and direct install fPKG's
-[x] Queue scanner (start next file in the queue after one is finished)
-[x] Scroll To Top
-[x] Auto update checker for latest release version

-## ToDo's for the future (Comming into v2.9+)
-[ ] Search your PS4 automatically in the current network
-[ ] Implement Auto-updater
-[ ] Import / Export Configuration
-[ ] Serve as global Server Host and provide Server Files over Internet
-[ ] Save PS4 (local, wlan, wan, internet) and make them chooseable
-[ ] Read CUSA from file hex values instead of title
-[ ] Preview CUSAxxxxx Game title covers
-[ ] Chrome Extension for external usage
-[ ] GoldHen Cheats Manager
-[ ] Integrated FTP Client
-[ ] Context Menu on Processing Center
-[ ] Group PKG's by TitleID and Type (Base, Update, DLC)
-[ ] One click to install all Group based PKG (send all PKGs from TitleID X)
+- [x] Configure your server with your base path
+- [x] Prepare Custom Server Configuration (build-in express, apache, nginx, custom, ...)
+- [x] Controll the Server application by click and have it running in the background
+- [x] Closing windows doesn't stop the Server but stops if you quit the application.
+- [x] Show a list of all Server side listed PKG's
+- [x] Miscs download link to flatZ PS4 Remote Package Installer homebrew
+- [x] Extended Menu and Tray Icon
+- [x] Separate Server Window (Logs, Server Routes, Controls)
+- [x] Separate PS4 API Logs Window
+- [x] Catch any possible Error on Request or Response with the RPI on your PS4
+- [x] Scan base path (deep scan support) directory for fPKG's and serve them with the server
+- [x] Search for titles through your found files
+- [x] Add Served files to your Queue and install them on your PS4
+- [x] Processing Center reflects any status changes in your server list, too
+- [x] Set custom timeout and update interval with a slider
+- [x] Added Seperate Changelog file and Troubleshooting Guide
+- [x] Add a FAQ and Troubleshooting Area
+- [x] Configuration values for timeout and heartbeat
+- [x] Implement HB Store and direct install fPKG's
+- [x] Queue scanner (start next file in the queue after one is finished)
+- [x] Scroll To Top
+- [x] Auto update checker for latest release version
+- [x] Bulk Action for adding to Queue
+- [x] Drag & Drop files and folders
+- [x] RPSV2 API Service for dynamic configurations

+## ToDo's for the future (Comming into v2.10+)
+- [ ] Add Translations though RPSV2 API
+- [ ] Search your PS4 automatically in the current network
+- [ ] Implement Auto-updater
+- [ ] Import / Export Configuration
+- [ ] Serve as global Server Host and provide Server Files over Internet
+- [ ] Show files from Hosts / Users
+- [ ] Save PS4 (local, wlan, wan, internet) and make them chooseable
+- [ ] Read CUSA from file hex values instead of title
+- [ ] Preview CUSAxxxxx Game title covers
+- [ ] Chrome Extension for external usage
+- [ ] GoldHen Cheats Manager
+- [ ] Integrated FTP Client
+- [ ] Context Menu on Processing Center
+- [ ] Group PKG's by TitleID and Type (Base, Update, DLC)
+- [ ] One click to install all Group based PKG (send all PKGs from TitleID X)

 ## How To
 So there you have it.
 How can you use it?